songkane/cloud_doc/20200108-managed-kubernetes-provider.md

 ## Motivation

 The public clouds provider have invested a significant amount of time optimizing and operation reliable to manage Kubernetes cluster.
-The current Cluster API provider provisioning and turning solution have a lot of steps and communication with infrastructure layer.
+The existing CAPI provider provisioning and turning solution have a lot of steps and communications with infrastructure layer.
 Allowing users of CAPI to leverage the optimization way exposed by MKP could prove beneficial.

 **Potential benefits include:**
 - Faster cluster provisioning